bpython/curtsies/readme.md

 All together now
 ----------------

-Terminal objects typically to be initialized with a TerminalController object which sets up the terminal window and catches input in raw mode.
+Canvas objects typically to be initialized with a TerminalController object which sets up the terminal window and catches input in raw mode.
 Context managers make it so fatal exceptions won't prevent necessary cleanup to make the terminal usable again.